-Enormous 'Mega-Fire' In Australia Engulfs 1.5 Million Acres
+Enormous 'Megafire' In Australia Engulfs 1.5 Million Acres

 "Now, all of those things can change and that is perhaps the most powerful reminder that we have to remain vigilant," he said.
 "Please, listen to the warnings and do as you are asked.
 If you are told to leave a community, and you can leave, then you should leave."

-The conservation group WWF-Australia estimates that 1.25 billion animals have been killed in the bushfires and says it fears that some species, such as the glossy black-cockatoo and the knee-high kangaroo, face extinction.
+The conservation group WWF-Australia estimates that 1.25 billion animals have been killed in the fires and says it fears that some species, such as the glossy black-cockatoo and the knee-high kangaroo, face local extinctions.

 Meanwhile, the government says the loss of livestock from the fires will exceed 100,000 animals.